kalagam1/waph-kalagam1/labs/lab2/README.md

 ### Task 2.C: jQuery

-Included the jQuery library via CDN and developed Ajax functions using both $.get() and $.post() methods to interact with the echo.php endpoint.
+Included the jQuery library via CDN and developed Ajax functions using both $get() and $post() methods to interact with the echo.php endpoint.
 The responses were dynamically injected into the DOM.

 #### jQuery
 ![jQuery](../../images/2.2.c.1.jpeg)